 Metro village is a member of a Tenancy Deposit Protection Scheme, which means that in the event that there is an unresolved issue over the allocation of a deposit, it can be referred to the scheme for an independent third party adjudication, which will provide a resolution fair to both the Landlord and Tenant.

-There are a number of regulations and obligations on a Landlord with regard to Gas Safety, Electrical Equipment and Fire Safety.
-It is important that as a Landlord you take these responsibilities seriously, and we can advise you on all these regulations to ensure that you have peace of mind when you let your property:
+There are a number of regulations and obligations on a Landlord in regard to gas safety, electrical equipment and fire safety.
+It is important that as a Landlord you take these responsibilities seriously.
+Metro Village can advise you on all these regulations to ensure that you have peace of mind when you let your property:

 In respect to gas, electrical, and fire safety, there are a number of regulations and requirements in place for a landlord.
 We at Metro village and will advise you on each of these regulations and ensure that the standards of your property meet the requirements set by national law.